 - How long have they been teaching and delivering first aid?

-- Do they have professional teaching qualifications?
+- Do they have any professional teaching qualifications?

-- Are they, healthcare professionals?
+- Are they healthcare professionals?

 - Did they come recommended?

-Ofqual is the regulatory body in England
+Ofqual is England’s regulatory body.

-Qualifications in Wales is the regulatory body in Wales
+Qualifications Wales is the Welsh regulatory body.